katetolstaya/flight_data/README.md

 The expert trajectory is denoted in green, while the learner's sequence of motion primitives is denoted with red arrows, and a blue spline interpolates these points.

 ## Change parameters
 To modify experiment parameters, change `params.cfg` and retrain the model.

-## To do now:
+## To do for paper:
--
-- Identify multiple concurrent airplane start/ends,
-- Plan in order of arrival time,
-- Use previous trajectories to compute cost using table
-- Precompute cost due to absolute value of position difference to airplane
-- OR use threshold on min |delta X|, Y, Z - also in terms of grid cells)
-- OR remove cells with huge cost (almost collisons = bad)
-- Time parametrized visualization?
-- Start adding up a histogram of spacing between planes in a table
+1) Record video of 4 planes landing and get screenshots
+2) Plot of IRL cost while learning cost grid
+3) Plot of IRL cost while learning spacing
+4) Demo with slower or faster airplanes

-## To do next:
+## To do for code:
-0) Move text parsing code into its own folder
+1) Move text parsing code into its own folder

-1) Cost function for spacing between airplanes
+## Future directions
+1) Demo in a simulator
 2) Enforce trajectory start time and end time - should this change the heuristic?
 3) Take-offs
-4) Demonstration in a simulator

-## Future research directions

-1) Prune high cost trajectories (as if high cost regions are fake obstacles)
+4) Prune high cost trajectories (as if high cost regions are fake obstacles)
-3) Refine splines by adding control points sampled using a Variational Autoencoder ( won't generalize to landing vs takeoff)
+5) Refine splines by adding control points sampled using a Variational Autoencoder ( won't generalize to landing vs takeoff)